- Diseases, Disorders & Conditions

 Getting sick can aggravate your costochondritis.
 If you get sick, you can expect lots of coughing, sneezing and a fever.
 Trying to cope with this will put extreme pressure on your respiratory system.
 Once you recover from your flu, your body will be at its weakest and the coughing and sneezing will have put pressure on your chest area and this will aggravate your costochondritis.
 For the next week or two you can expect to have pain in your upper body especially in the chest, ribs and back area.

 5) Cold Weather.
 It is vital to stay as warm as possible on those cold days.
-Some sufferers have complained that cold weather can have a severe affect on their condition.
+I find that winter months extremely difficult as I find it aggravate my condition.
 Those who live in cold climates need to avoid being outdoors for long periods of time.
 If you must go outside, try to wrap up warm and spend as little time as possible standing outside in the cold as you can.

 Now that you know the ways on how to get costochondritis, here are the ways to cope with the pain when you get it.